 - Notify any groups or clubs you belong to, especially if they have a connection with the subject of your book.

 How many books do I have to buy?
 None.
 However, we find that niche-market books often sell best to people who either know the author or share a common interest with the author.
 Should you choose to sell your books directly to those people, we can provide you with copies (in quantities of 10 or more) at a significant reduction from retail price, and you can sell them as you wish.
 Many of our authors see the biggest return from copies they sell directly.
-No royalties will be paid on copies purchased by the author because of the discounted price.
+Royalties on copies purchased by the author are included in the discounted price.

 How many copies will my book sell, and how much money will I make?
 The author’s financial return will vary from book to book, and it’s impossible to predict exactly how many copies will sell.
 It’s important to maintain a realistic attitude about potential sales and royalties.
 By their nature, niche-market books have small audiences.
 Few of them become hot sellers, but all can be satisfying for the author.
 Since the author is not required to make an upfront investment (unlike self-publication or vanity press publication), he will make a profit on each copy which sells.